Extra Texture (Read All About It)

-Extra Texture (Read All About It) is the sixth studio album by English musician George Harrison, released on 22 September 1975.
+Extra Texture (Read All About It) is the sixth studio album by the English musician George Harrison, released on 22 September 1975.
 It was Harrison's final album under his contract with Apple Records and EMI, and the last studio album issued by Apple.
 The release came nine months after his troubled 1974 North American tour with Ravi Shankar and the poorly received Dark Horse album.

 Among Harrison's post-Beatles solo releases, Extra Texture is the only album on which his lyrics are devoid of any obvious spiritual message.
 It was recorded mostly in the United States rather than England, while Harrison was working in Los Angeles in his role as head of Dark Horse Records.

 Gary Wright, David Foster, Jim Keltner, Jesse Ed Davis, Leon Russell, Tom Scott, Billy Preston and Jim Horn were among the many contributing musicians.
 The keyboard-heavy arrangements incorporate elements of soul music and the influence of Smokey Robinson, signalling a further departure from the rock and folk-rock sound of Harrison's popular early-1970s work.
 Contrasting with the musical content, the album's art design conveys an upbeat mood and includes an unusual die-cut cover with a textured surface.

 Although critical reception to the album was largely unfavourable, Extra Texture was certified gold by the Recording Industry Association of America within two months of release.
 It produced a hit single in the Motown-inspired "You", originally recorded in London in 1971 with co-producer Phil Spector.
 The album also includes "This Guitar (Can't Keep from Crying)", which was both a sequel to Harrison's 1968 composition "While My Guitar Gently Weeps" and a rebuttal to his detractors.
 The album was remastered and reissued in September 2014, as part of the Harrison box set The Apple Years 1968–75.